franco148/angular-react-vue-examples/vue-framework-intro/README.md

 > A component can be used as a global component or only used in a specific one.

 For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).

+## Understanding workflows & webpack

+#### How webpack works: Entry and Output

+> The main configuration in webpack.config.js are regarding to: entry and output.

+#### Modules, rules and plugins

+> All requried plugins and where they are going to be located.